leagregorka/leagregorka.github.io/founders-founders/index.md

 {% include figure.html url="/assets/images/f2/f2_7.jpg" description="" %}

 I joined Founders Founders in June 2016 and the project has been growing ever since.
-When I joined the Founders Founders only had 8 resident start-ups, 80 resident members and around 150 people involved in the community.
-With time these numbers have grown and currently we have more than 160 resident members and more than 300 people involved.
+When I joined the Founders Founders only had 8 resident start-ups, 80 resident members and around 150 people involved in the community. **With time these numbers have grown and currently we have more than 160 resident members and more than 300 people involved.**

 {% include figure.html url="/assets/images/f2/f2_10.jpg" description="" %}

 In short we can say I make sure that Founders Founders community provides the best conditions for its members and creates synergies between them to contribute towards their growth, every day.

-My work also involves leading and implementing Founders Founders independent projects such as Founders TV’s first vlog series  - **Founder Meets Founder**, **Incinerator** and **BOOM – Massive Growth Week**.
+My work also involves leading and implementing Founders Founders independent projects such as Founders TV’s vlog series, **Founder Meets Founder** and **Incinerator**, and one week event, **BOOM – Massive Growth Week**.

 {% include figure.html url="/assets/images/f2/f2_8.jpeg" description="" %}